morganwb/bfd_group_website/content/member/mbaxter.md

     role = "Student"

 +++
-Morgan will be joining the group in Winter 2019.
+Morgan is working on eigenvalue analysis of the 3D magnetorotational instability.

 ### Hobbies